AgmonBlynkos/Quiz-Template/README.md

 # Quiz-Template
-A simple quick and easy template for strings with customizable questions
+A simple quick and easy template for quizes with customizable questions